cherrisimo/oekolopoly-rl/README.md

 conda install git
 ```

-RL-Baselines3-Zoo contains in itself further repositories.
-One of them contains the over 100+ trained agents.
+RL-Baselines3-Zoo contains further repositories.
+In One of them reside the over 100+ trained agents.
 The argument `--recursive` is used to clone them as well.

 Clone respective repository with its sub-repos:
 ```shell